-- A. Responding uniformly and consistently to all planning and development matters - B. Promoting the health, safety, and general welfare of the Waxhaw community as a whole while providing appropriate provisions to guide development and redevelopment of land.

-- concepts - in order to secure the fiscal base for public services - and attributable to development or redevelopment of land
+- A. Responding uniformly and consistently to all planning and development matters - B. Promoting the health, safety, and general welfare of the Waxhaw community as a whole while providing appropriate provisions to guide development and redevelopment of land - C. Guiding the growth of the Town in a manner that creates a safe, healthy, and beneficial environment for those living, working, and playing within the community - D. Encouraging the use of best practices in planning, transportation, and urban design concepts - E. Requiring appropriate development standards to preserve and protect property values in order to secure the fiscal base for public services - F. Ensuring adequate and economical provision of necessary public services caused by and attributable to development or redevelopment of land